Davey Boy Smith: Personal life

+He was a supporter of Manchester United FC.

 Death

 Smith died on 18 May 2002 after suffering a heart attack while on holiday in Invermere, British Columbia, with his girlfriend Andrea Redding, who was Bruce Hart's estranged wife.
 He was 39 years old.
 Forensic scientist Julie Evans stated that although she had found steroids and painkillers in Smith's system, they were not at a life-threatening level.
 She instead concluded that Smith had died from natural causes associated with an enlarged heart.
-Bruce Hart claimed "Davey paid the price with steroid cocktails and human-growth hormones."
+Bruce Hart claimed "Davey paid the price with steroid cocktails and human-growth hormones".
 Two funeral services were held, one by Andrea and the other by the Hart family.
 Bret Hart attended both.
-He was buried in the All Saints Roman Catholic Churchyard cemetery in Greater Manchester, England.

 Other media

-Smith made his video game debut in WWF Super WrestleMania.
-He later appeared in numerous video games including WWF In Your House, WWF War Zone, Legends of Wrestling II, Showdown: Legends of Wrestling, WCW/nWo Revenge, WWF No Mercy, WWE SmackDown! vs. Raw 2006, WWE SmackDown vs. Raw 2011 (as DLC), WWE '13, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19 and WWE 2K22.
-He also appears in the first two seasons of the WWE SuperCard mobile game as well as the WWE Champions mobile game.
+Video games

+On March 24, 2024, Smith was the subject of the Biography: WWE Legends.